thevivek12/interviewprep/README.md

 👉 **Modern UI/UX**: A sleek and user-friendly interface designed for a great experience.

-👉 Interview Page: Conduct AI-driven interviews with real-time feedback and detailed transcripts.
+👉 **Interview Page**: Conduct AI-driven interviews with real-time feedback and detailed transcripts.

-👉 Dashboard: Manage and track all your interviews with easy navigation.
+👉 **Dashboard**: Manage and track all your interviews with easy navigation.

 👉 **Responsiveness**: Fully responsive design that works seamlessly across devices.